NickHeap2/vscode-ant/README.md

 ## Release Notes

-Updated dependencies to remove security warnings.
-Merged pull request from katoun that fixes calling ant build on targets that have spaces in the name.
+Updated vscode to fix a severe vulnerability in one of its dependencies.

-## [0.1.1] - 2018-08-03
+## [0.1.2] - 2018-08-16
 ### Added
-- Update dependencies.
+- Update vscode to fix vulnerability.

-### Fixed
-- Fixed calling ant build on targets that have spaces in the name (pull request from katoun).